 Education

-The Diasporican Ed Program
+The Diasporican Educational Program

 In September of 2022, The Center for Puerto Rican Studies was awarded a three-year grant to commence the overhaul and expansion of a digital program we refer to as the Diasporican Education Program.
 The Diasporican Education Program, formerly known as Cultural Ambassadors Program, is a comprehensive curriculum that teaches the social history of Puerto Ricans from the Tainos to officially recognized eras of migration to the US.
 The program will prepare undergraduate students, educators and the general audience about the Puerto Rican community throughout time and remember the notable figures who led the Puerto Rican community and formed essential alliances with other marginalized and oppressed groups in the United States.
-This program is in development until 2025.Events & Exhibitions
+This program is in development until 2025.Recent Videos

 Contact the Education Unit